ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 Slurm is designed to allocate resources in an allocation loop that runs periodically, usually every 30-180s, depending on its configuration.
 If many small jobs are in the queue, then operations triggered during the allocation loop, such as backfilling, become expensive.
 As a result, the scheduling loop can delay past its period, causing the scheduler to appear slow and unresponsive.
 GNU parallel executes multiple commands in parallel in a single allocation, removing the need to allocate resources and reducing the scheduler load.

 !!! info "When should GNU parallel be used?"
-    If you are planning to execute jobs campaigns that require more that 100 job allocations per minute, then please consider using [GNU parallel](https://www.gnu.org/software/parallel/).
+    As a rule of thumb, if you are planning to execute jobs campaigns that require more that 10 job allocations per minute, then please consider using [GNU parallel](https://www.gnu.org/software/parallel/).

 ## Running HPC jobs with GNU parallel